 Control of the major insect pests of apples for commercial production sometimes involves timely insecticide applications.
 Unlike some crop pests, pests of apples can be very elusive and damage can often occur without individual pests being seen.
 To maintain healthy, productive trees and fruit, producers should recognize what pests to look for, understand pest biology, use appropriate preventive measures, and apply timely controls when needed.

 Key pests to control in an orchard insect management program include codling moth, plum curculio, Oriental Fruit moth, brown marmorated stink bug, and San Jose scale.
-Other secondary pests include European red mites, rosy apple aphids, red- banded and oblique-banded leafrollers, green fruitworms, leafhoppers, Japanese beetles, and woolly apple aphids.
+Other secondary pests include European red mites, rosy apple aphids, Japanese beetles, and woolly apple aphids.
 The secondary pests are usually less threatening, in that rescue treatments are usually an effective means of control when economic infestations are found through scouting.

 The easiest way to calculate degree days each day is to subtract the threshold from the average daily temperature.
 The average daily temperature can be determined by averaging the minimum and maximum temperature over a 24-hour period.
-Minimum and maximum temperatures should be recorded from a Min/Max thermometer about the same time each day, preferably in the mid morning or late afternoon.
-For example, if the min/max thermometer indicates a minimum temperature of 45°F and a maximum of 75 degrees F, then the average temperature for the day was (75+45)/2 = 60 degrees F. If the threshold temperature was 50 degrees F, then 10 degree days would have accumulated.
+Minimum and maximum temperatures should be recorded from a Min/Max thermometer about the same time each day, preferably in the mid-morning or late afternoon.
+For example, if the min/max thermometer indicates a minimum temperature of 45˚F and a maximum of 75˚F, then the average temperature for the day was (75+45)/2 = 60˚F. If the threshold temperature was 50˚F, then 10 degree days would have accumulated.
 Weather driven computer models for codling moth, Oriental fruit moth and San Jose scale are available on the UK weather website.

-With apple IPM, degree day models are used primarily for two insects, San Jose scale and codling moth.
+With apple IPM, degree day models are used primarily for three insects, Oriental fruit moth, San Jose scale and codling moth.
 Degree day accumulations are used to predict when certain biological events occur, such as egg laying, egg hatch, or scale crawler movement, they also synchronize for insecticide sprays.
-For both of these pests, degree days are accumulated after certain events, termed biofixes (usually based on pheromone trap catches).
+For these pests, degree days are accumulated after certain events, termed biofixes (usually based on pheromone trap catches).
 These occur in the early spring.

 Orchard Insect Management Program

 The key to successful insect management in apple orchards, whether the orchard is managed by a conventional program or a reduced-pesticide integrated pest management program, is effective early season control.
-To achieve this, insecticide sprays are required during the following stages; dormant or delayed-dormant, pink, and petal-fall.
+To achieve this, insecticide sprays are required during the following stages; dormant or delayed-dormant, pink, petal-fall, and first cover.
 The combination of these applications will help to manage some of the more difficult to control pests and get the season off to a clean start.